QuiteAFancyEmerald/Holy-Unblocker/README.md

 - `faq.html`: Frequently asked questions page.
 - `hidden.html`: Fake "Site not Found" page (unused)
 - `frame.html`: Handles any pages under stealth.
 - `surf.html`: Web Proxies page, page offers to be redirected to any proxies you would like to add.
-In this case, Corrosion, Womginx, and Palladium.
+In this case, Ultraviolet and Rammerhead.
 - `credits.html`: List of all contributors to the site.
 - `bookmarklets.html`: Bookmarklets page, to be worked on more in the future.
 - `icons.html`: Information regarding Settings Menu page.
 Added this in for standard users.